21 Blogging Myths You Should Know Before Starting a Blog

 A couple of years ago when I jumped in blogging, I had thoughts like it’s very easy to generate revenue with a blog.
 All you have to do is just publish some blog posts, apply for Adsense and place advertisements.

-The funny thing in my mind was users would click on my Adsense ads and I will make huge money, yes huge 🙂 🙂 The most funniest thing was, I had never focused on driving traffic.
+The funny thing in my mind was everyone whole will visit my blog will click on Adsense ads and I will make huge money, yes huge 🙂 🙂 Still, waiting for clicks 🙁

-The most funniest thing was, I thought there is no concern of traffic.
+The Funniest thing was, I thought there is no concern of traffic.
 But I was wrong; money isn’t the only reason for blogging.
 Readership, visitors and also engagement for building a better blog is also important.

-One of the most common blogging myth bloggers think is they will earn money just by placing advertisements on various positions of their blog.
-But, only this thing can not make any money, you must have a significant amount of visitors for making money and driving traffic is the hardest side of blogging.
+One of the most common blogging myth bloggers think is they will earn money just by placing advertisements in various positions of their blog.
+But, only this thing cannot make any money, you must have a significant amount of visitors for making money and driving traffic is the hardest side of blogging.

 Today’s post I am going to share common blogging misconceptions from my perspective and personal experience.
 There are many blogging myths that you may have heard, but they are not true.
 There is no such thing as the dark side of blogging, but it also exists.
 These blogging truths are often neglected, however, if you are looking to start a new blog consider them.